-The subject parcel is a 3.9-acre parcel that straddles the top of Navarro Ridge, an eastwest trending ridge that forms the north side of the deep valley carved by the Navarro River as it makes its way west to the Mendocino coast (See Exhibits 1-3).
+The subject parcel is a 3.9-acre parcel that straddles the top of Navarro Ridge, an east-west trending ridge that forms the north side of the deep valley carved by the Navarro River as it makes its way west to the Mendocino coast (See Exhibits 1-3).
 Highway One crosses the Navarro River valley on its route north along the coast by first traversing eastward down the flank of the opposite ridge on the south side of the valley, crossing the river on a low bridge at a point approximately 1.25 miles inland from the coast, and finally traversing westward up the southern flank of Navarro Ridge to the coastal terrace north of the mouth of the river.
 Highway 128 intersects Highway One at the north end of the bridge crossing.
 The subject parcel is one of about a dozen mostly similar-sized parcels zoned for Rural Residential use along this part of Navarro Ridge (See Exhibit 3).
 These parcels are relatively long and narrow and extend all the way from Navarro Ridge Road, which runs parallel to and north of the crest of the ridge, to Highway One south of the crest along the valley floor next to the river.
 The parcel is located at 31991 Navarro Ridge Road, approximately 1.25 miles east of the ocean, at a location directly opposite of the north end of the Highway One Bridge over the Navarro River.

-There are approximately 38 lots located in this area of Navarro Ridge designated as "highly scenic."
-Approximately 21 of these lots have been developed with single family residences.
-The Coastal Commission database shows that only 6 out of the 21 single-family residences were permitted subsequent to the Coastal Act.
-Of these six permits; five were issued by the Coastal Commission prior to the County's certification of its LCP, and one was issued by the County in 1993 (post LCP certification).
-The five permits issued by the Coastal Commission were issued prior to the County's LCP, which designated the Navarro ridge area as "highly scenic."
-The County's 1993 permit (Tadlock; described below under Visual Issues) stated that the parcel was of a size and shape that would not accommodate an alternate building site outside of the scenic viewshed.
+There are approximately 27 lots located in this area of Navarro Ridge that are designated as "highly scenic" and visible to travelers on Highway One approaching the Navarro Headlands area from the south.
+Approximately 23 of these lots have been developed with single family residences.
+The Coastal Commission permit records shows that only 9 out of the 23 single-family residences were permitted subsequent to the Coastal Act.
+Of these nine permits; five were issued by the Coastal Commission prior to the County's certification of its LCP, and four have been issued by the County from 1993 (post LCP certification) to the present, including CDP 4-93(Tadlock), CDP 84-93 (Quist), CDP 51-97 (Brown), and CDP 77-89 (Newman).
+The Commission has processed one permit amendment, 1-81-12-A (Wolfe), since certification of the LCP for one of the permits originally approved before certification.